rubberduck-vba/Rubberduck/README.md

 Feel free to [ask for support](https://github.com/rubberduck-vba/Rubberduck/issues/new?assignees=&labels=support&template=support.md), we're always happy to help.
 You may also want to browse [Rubberduck questions on Stack Overflow](https://stackoverflow.com/questions/tagged/rubberduck) (mind post dates!) or ask a new one.
 If you have 20+ reputation on Stack Exchange, you can join the [dev chat](https://chat.stackexchange.com/rooms/14929/vba-rubberducking) and ask anyone anything about Rubberduck or VBA.

-For more information please see [Getting Started](https://github.com/rubberduck-vba/Rubberduck/blob/next/docs/GettingStarted.md) in the project's wiki.
+For more information please see [Getting Started](https://github.com/rubberduck-vba/Rubberduck/blob/next/docs/GettingStarted.md) in the project's wiki, and follow the project's blog for project updates and advanced VBA OOP reading material.

-> See something out of place?
-Edit it!